Metaphor: ReFantazio: Plot

 The second task is to retrieve holy relics from "pagan" lands.
 Along with Louis' lieutenants, paripus brothers Fidelio and Basilio Magnus, the party heads to Virga Island to retrieve the spear Drakodios.
 Descending underground through an ancient temple, they save mustari priestess Euphausia "Eupha" Etoreika and discover the ruins of Shinjuku, said to be from the "World Before" predating Euchronia's history.
 At the bottom of the temple, they find Drakodios, which bypasses the Royal Magic and can therefore kill royal candidates.
 Eupha joins the party, and together they travel to Altabury Heights, where they give Louis a counterfeit of Drakodios.
 Will then uses the real Drakodios to seemingly kill Louis.
 However, the party then realizes that Forden was responsible for the curse after the prince remains comatose.
 Louis reveals himself to be alive, having been healed by the still-alive Zorba, and Forden attacks him with Drakodios.
 However, the fake and genuine Drakodios have been swapped without Forden's knowledge, allowing Louis to kill him with the real one.
 Fidelio protects Basilio and innocent Sanctist bystanders from Louis's attacks, dying in the process.
 Basilio joins the party to avenge him.

-Rella Cygnus, Junah's adoptive sister, is revealed to be the one who cursed the prince as a child under coercion from Forden.
+Rella Cygnus, Junah's adoptive sister, is revealed to be the one who cursed the prince as a child due to Forden threatening to kill Junah if she didn't comply.
 After testing the party's strength, she publicly admits her and the Church's role in the prince's attempted assassination before committing suicide, lifting the curse.
 Louis challenges Will to a duel in Grand Trad; during the duel, he uses his powers to transform Will into a human, causing the public to turn on Will.
 After Will transforms back to normal, the party is forced to flee to the elda sanctum, where the prince is hidden, only to discover that Zorba had already found and killed the prince.
 The spirit of the prince's mother contacts Will, revealing that he is the embodiment of the prince's hopes and dreams of changing the world.
 After Will merges with the prince's body, the party learns that the World Before was destroyed after humanity discovered Magla and wielded it in wars.
 Those overexposed to Magla transformed into humans, and the survivors evolved into the tribes, with the elda being direct descendants of humanity.